garrandall/popular-music-data/tracks/the-bitch-is-back-elton-john.md

 Eat meat on Friday, that's alright
 I even like steak on a Saturday night
 I can bitch the best at your social do's
-I get high in the evening sniffing pots of glue, ooh
+I get high in the evening sniffing pots of glue, oh

 I'm a bitch, I'm a bitch, oh, the bitch is back